aaldaka/CS333-Proj/README.md

 - At each room that will incload the components that inside each room and display only the available rooms.
 - List the all availabe slots that take the data for it from the database schedules and when we don't find it that will set as defult for booking rooms.
 ## Booking System
-- I had to implement a full booking system, where I focused on allowing users to make bookings easily and efficiently and store then in MySQL database.
+- I had to implement a full booking system, where I focused on allowing users to make bookings easily and efficiently and store them in MySQL database.
 - Designed the system to handle user inputs, like selecting dates and times.
-Moreover, ensured the data was stored correctly and  ensures valid user booking with functionalieties such as checking foor rooms availability and user conflicts.
+Moreover, ensured the data was stored correctly and  ensured valid user booking with functionalities such as checking for room availability and user conflicts.
 - A cancel feature was implemented so users can cancel their upcoming bookings easily!
 ## Admin Panel
 - In my part, I was responsible for ensuring the logged in user was indeed an admin/faculty member.